 What happens when my interlibrary loan material arrives?

-You will be notified by e-mail or regular mail (if you don't have an e-mail account) that your item is available for either in-branch use (if there are use restrictions) or for pickup at the library.
-If you are pre-approved for mail delivery, your item will be checked out and mailed directly to you.
+You will be notified by e-mail (or by regular mail if you don’t have an email address in our system) that your item is available for either in-branch use (if there are use restrictions) or for pickup at the library.
+If you are pre-approved for mail delivery your item will be checked out and mailed directly to you.

 Materials will be checked out to you when you pick them up.
 Any special conditions will be on a label attached to the front of the item.
 Please leave this label on the item when you return it, as it ensures that the item will be properly cleared from your borrowing record.

-Photocopies are usually mailed to you and are yours to keep.
+Article requests are generally delivered electronically through your ILLiad account.
+If necessary, you can request a photocopy.
+Photocopies are mailed to you and are yours to keep.